Auto-Linear Phenomenon in Subsurface Imaging: Experiments

-\textbf{Evaluation Metrics.} We apply three metrics to evaluate the geophysical properties generated by our method: MAE, MSE, and Structural Similarity (SSIM).
+\textbf{Evaluation Metrics.} We apply three metrics to evaluate the generated geophysical properties: MAE, MSE, and Structural Similarity (SSIM).
 Following the existing literature \cite{wu2019inversionnet, feng2022intriguing, dengopenfwi}, MAE and MSE are employed to measure the pixel-wise error, and SSIM is to measure the perceptual similarity since velocity has highly structured information, and degradation or distortion can be easily perceived by a human.
 We calculate them on normalized velocity maps, i.e., MAE and MSE in the scale $\left[-1, 1\right]$, and SSIM in the scale $\left[0, 1\right]$.